 Participation in the Award is limited to one entry per person and per corporation for both categories of the Award.

-Any valid participation will be final at the end of the participation deadline.
+Any valid entry participation will be final at the end of the participation deadline.
 Therefore, after this date, participants will not be able to withdraw, retract and/or cancel their participation.

 DETERMINATION OF LAUREATES